 Welcome to the Comprehensive Pinas Film Bibliography’s landing page.
 This has become necessary because of several possible options for viewing the biblio, as well as bibliographical discourses, from an introductory essay to a number of topical presentations.
 The biblio entries observe the predigital specs of the Modern Language Association style guide (as do most of the bibliographies uploaded on Ámauteurish!).
 Herewith are the biblio’s formats:

-- Categorized.
-Entries are listed alphabetically under one of nine possible classifications.
+- Categorized: Entries are listed alphabetically under one of nine possible classifications, plus an exclusive extra category announcing forthcoming titles.
 I have tried to maintain the most obvious and immediate purpose of each volume as the primary determinant of its categorization, in order to minimize my own subjective responses.

 In addition to these listings, I have drafted so far “Authoring Auteurs: A Bibliographical Essay,” to provide the rationale and narrative of the biblio project, and “The Aunor Effect in Philippine Film Book Publications,” after my discovery of the centrality of movie star Nora Aunor (b.
 1953) as subject and inspiration in Pinas film books.
 I also uploaded an updatable feature, “Memoirs & Bios,” since this has latterly turned out to be the most crowded category in local film books.

 Although this list aims to be comprehensive and will continue to be updated, it excludes certain types of books: 1) the annual stream of film-related executive orders and presidential proclamations that Ferdinand Marcos kept issuing and his information offices kept publishing during his dictatorship; 2) doctoral dissertations and master’s and undergraduate theses – except for one of indispensable historical value – inasmuch as the search services of various libraries and consortia yield results better than I can hope to provide (ProQuest, as an example, proffers adequate advice and assistance for beginners); and finally, 3) periodicals, some of which still come out in paperback format.
 A specific example here would be the National Commission for Culture and the Arts’s yearbook (supposedly a journal, titled Sanghaya, with only five editions starting 2001 and ending 2005).